Updated July 10, 2023

 Definition of Income Tax Expense

-Income tax is an expense paid by every business/company in every financial year based on the federal or statutory laws laid down for the income it earns through selling products and services.
+Every business/company pays income tax as an expense in every financial year, based on the federal or statutory laws laid down for the income it earns through selling products and services.

 Income tax expense is a company’s liability arising from the income earned yearly by doing business.
-Income tax expenses are levied by federal governments, central governments, or both.
+Federal governments, central governments, or both levy income tax expenses.
 These types of expenses are levied on both businesses and individual incomes.

 Formula for Income Tax Expense